VadimBim/thesis-template-typst/thesis.typ

   image("figures/fbpic_synchrotron_scheme.png", width: 80%),
   caption: [The emission cone with opening \[red\] in the far-field caused by a wiggling electron \[red dashed line\].
 Not that angles are small enough such that small angle approximation holds.]
 ) <fbpic_synchrotron_scheme>

+= Results

+= Conclusions

+This study successfully demonstrated the application of Bayesian optimization to enhance the betatron radiation from accelerated electrons obtained in a LWFA scenario.
+The optimal parameters identified led to a significant increase in the total number of radiated photons, validating the effectiveness of the optimization approach.
+It is important to note that simulations overestimate the quality of radiation.
+Also, one must remember that simulations may only partially capture some physical phenomena in real-world experiments.
+Additionally, the optimization was conducted within a specific range of parameters, and broader exploration may yield further improvements.
+Future work could extend on exploring a wider parameter space, using #emph("Sparse axis-aligned subspaces") @Eriksson2021.